Pressio/pressio-demoapps/docs/src/diffusion_reaction_2d.rst

 .. important::

-   Note that this problem does not have advection, so inviscid schemes are not applicable but only viscous schemes are.
+   Note that, for this problem, only viscous schemes are applicable.
    Currently, we only support a first order viscous flux reconstruction, which leads to a second-order scheme.